01

 What we monitor ongoing

-• Usage volume, which flags unexpected spikes or drops
+• Usage volume — flags unexpected spikes or drops

 • All client-reported issues logged and reviewed